1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 “Standards such as 1EdTech Learning Tools Interoperability are critical to giving institutions the ability to tailor the learning environment to the needs of their students and instructors and for industry to cost-effectively develop interoperable tool sets.
 Blackboard is pleased to support this initiative and looks forward to seeing students and faculty ultimately reap the benefits of this work.”

 Steve Kann, Co-Founder and Senior Vice President of Engineering, Wimba

 "The Learning Tools Interoperability standard is expanding educational opportunities across the globe by enabling colleges and universities to integrate diverse learning applications, regardless of the technologies used, creating robust environments to enrich the student experience.
 Industry standards are a high priority for Wimba – they are built into our products from the start.
 We applaud 1EdTech for the important work it has been doing in creating and promoting standards.”

 Derek Hamner, CEO and Co-founder, Learning Objects, Inc.

 "Web 2.0 is making its presence felt in a big way in education.
 However, institutions are challenged to seamlessly integrate these new capabilities into their enterprise learning systems.
 That's where

-Learning Objects sees the need for the IMS Learning Tools Interoperability (LTI) standard.
+Learning Objects sees the need for the 1EdTech Learning Tools Interoperability (LTI) standard.
 We are very pleased to be seeing this work move forward in gathering strong industry support."

 Kendrick McLish, Vice President, Product and Marketing, eCollege